John Cockcroft: World War II

-At the outbreak of the Second World War, Cockcroft took up the post of Assistant Director of Scientific Research in the Ministry of Supply, working on radar.
-In 1938, Sir Henry Tizard showed Cockcroft Chain Home, the ring of coastal early warning radar stations built by the Royal Air Force (RAF) to detect and track aircraft.
+On the outbreak of World War II, Cockcroft took up the post of assistant director of scientific research in the Ministry of Supply, working on radar.
+In 1938, Sir Henry Tizard showed Cockcroft Chain Home, the ring of coastal early-warning radar stations built by the Royal Air Force (RAF) to detect and track aircraft.
 Now, he helped deploy scientists to help get the system fully operational.
 In 1940, he became part of the Advisory Council for Scientific Research and Technical Development.
 In April 1940, along he became a member of the Committee for the Scientific Study of Air Warfare formed to handle issues arising from the Frisch–Peierls memorandum, which calculated that an atomic bomb could be technically feasible.
 This committee was succeeded by the MAUD Committee, of which Cockcroft was also a member, in June 1940.
 This committee directed the ground-breaking early research in Britain.

 In August 1940, Cockcroft travelled to the United States as part of the Tizard Mission.
 Because Britain had developed many new technologies but lacked the industrial capacity to fully exploit them, it was decided to share them with the United States, although that nation was not yet at war.
 The information provided by the Tizard Mission contained some of the greatest scientific advances made during the war.
-The shared technology included radar technologies, in particular the greatly improved cavity magnetron designed by Oliphant's group at Birmingham, which the American historian James Phinney Baxter III described as "the most valuable cargo ever brought to our shores", the design for the proximity fuze, details of Frank Whittle's jet engine and the Frisch–Peierls memorandum describing the feasibility of an atomic bomb.
+The shared technology included radar technologies, in particular the greatly improved cavity magnetron designed by Oliphant's group at Birmingham, which the American historian James Phinney Baxter III described as "the most valuable cargo ever brought to our shores," the design for the proximity fuze, details of Frank Whittle's jet engine and the Frisch–Peierls memorandum describing the feasibility of an atomic bomb.
 Though these may be considered the most significant, many other items were also transported, including designs for rockets, superchargers, gunsights and submarine detection devices.
 He returned to Britain in December 1940.

 Soon after his return, Cockcroft was appointed Chief Superintendent of the Air Defence Research Development Establishment (ADRDE) at Christchurch, Hampshire.
 His focus was on the use of radar for shooting down enemy aircraft.
 The GL Mk.
 III radar was developed as a target tracking and predicting radar, but by 1942 the SCR-584 radar developed for the same purpose in the United States became available, and Cockcroft recommended that it be acquired under Lend-Lease.
 On his own initiative, he acquired SCR-584 sets for testing, and trials conducted on the Isle of Sheppey in October 1943 conclusively demonstrated that SCR-584 was superior.
 This made Cockcroft very unpopular at the Ministry of Supply, but he had intelligence that the Germans were planning to deploy the V-1 flying bomb.
-On 1 January 1944, Lieutenant-General Sir Ronald Weeks sent Washington an urgent request for 134 SCR-584 sets.
+On 1 January 1944, Lieutenant-general Sir Ronald Weeks sent Washington an urgent request for 134 SCR-584 sets.